cybozu/yrmcds/docs/counter.md

 - `Name length` is a 2-byte unsigned integer number.
   If this is zero, `Invalid arguments` is returned.

-If the named semaphore does not exist, `Get` returns `Not found` error.
+If the named counter does not exist, `Get` returns `Not found` error.

 ### Stats

-`Stats` obtains statistics information about semaphores.
+`Stats` obtains statistics information about counters.

 Request body: No body.